Overnight care for the elderly

 A sitting service

-This might be needed if you or another family member provides elderly care for your loved one but need a break during the night.
+This might be needed if you or another family member provides elderly care for your loved one during the day, but need a break during the night.
 A carer would visit to stay with the older person for a fixed length of time, such as two or four hours, while the primary carer has a break.

 How Elder can help with overnight care